-To be sure that the funeral establishment, funeral director, crematory, hydrolysis facility, crematory manager, cemetery, and cemetery managers are licensed by the State and in good standing, check their license online at www.cfb.ca.gov and click Verify or License Search.
+To be sure that the funeral establishment, funeral director, crematory, hydrolysis facility, crematory manager, cemetery, and cemetery managers are licensed by the state and in good standing, check their license online at https://search.dca.ca.gov.
 This is also where you will find any disciplinary documents.
-You can also call the Cemetery and Funeral Bureau office at (916) 574-7870.
+You can also call the Bureau office at (916) 574-7870.